This ultra moist Banana Cake With Penuche Frosting recipe was given to me by a nice viewer to share with you.

 In a separate bowl, using an electric mixer with a paddle attachment, beat shortening and sugar until fluffy.

-dry ingredients and mashed banana and mix on low speed.
-(Note, if you
+Incorporate dry ingredients and mashed banana and mix on low speed.

-I’ve also spread it on spice cake and apple cake.
-It is super sweet, but delicious!
+I have also spread this Penuche Frosting it spice cake and apple cake.

 You will need a heavy bottomed saucepan and a wooden spoon.

-Add brown sugar and heat until it boils, stirring constantly.
-(Careful not to burn it!)
-Boil 2 minutes.
+Add the brown sugar and heat it until it boils, stirring constantly.

-Stir in milk.
-Remove from heat and stir in powdered sugar.
+Remove from the heat and stir in the powdered sugar.